Awards & Achievements

 Very excited that my scratchboard "Places to Go"- 3 Banded Armadillo won the Best in Show Gold Award in the Open Division at the ISSA Annual show in Middleton,OH.

 My painting "The Explorer"-Bewick's Wrens wins best painting in the 2016 Susan K. Black Foundation Miniatures Show for participating artists in their annual workshop.
-Also my Scratchboard " The Offering"- Victoria Crowned Pigeon, wins first place in the drawing catagory.
+Also my Scratchboard " The Offering"- Victoria Crowned Pigeon (seen above), wins first place in the drawing catagory.
 This was the first time they allowed a single artist to win more than one award and l was extremely honored for their decision.

 My first year attending the Susan K. Black Foundation artists workshop in Dubois,WY which includes a miniature competition.
 My Scratchboard "Young Tom" -Turkey wins Best Wildlife overall.
 Very fun workshop where l made my first attempt at painting from life outdoors.
 Very scary and fun!